 Other key dates in Canyonlands National Park history

-- November 12, 1971 – The Maze, the Land of Standing Rocks, Davis and Lavender Canyons are added to the park, increasing the its size by 87,000 acres.
+- November 12, 1971 – The Maze, the Land of Standing Rocks, Davis, and Lavender Canyons are added to the park, increasing its size by 87,000 acres.

 - 1980 – Department of Energy announces plans to create a nuclear waste dump at one of three sites in the Greater Canyonlands.